ckan/ckanext-dcat/README.md

         ckan.plugins = dcat dcat_rdf_harvester dcat_json_harvester dcat_json_interface

+5. Restart the server, e.g. with

+        sudo service uwsgi restart

 ## RDF DCAT endpoints

 When the `dcat` plugin is enabled, the following RDF endpoints are available on your CKAN instance.
 The schema used on the serializations can be customized using [profiles](#profiles).